AlgoMaster Logo

 3. Linear time: Runs in O(n + k) where k is the range of input values

-The key insight is that counting replaces comparing.
-Instead of determining relative order by comparing pairs of elements, we determine absolute positions by knowing exactly how many elements are smaller than each value.
+Counting replaces comparing.
+Instead of determining relative order by comparing pairs of elements, the algorithm determines absolute positions by knowing exactly how many elements are smaller than each value.

 Breaking the O(n log n) Barrier

 Every comparison-based sorting algorithm (Merge Sort, Quick Sort, Heap Sort) must make at least O(n log n) comparisons.
-This is provable using a decision tree argument: with n! possible permutations of n elements, you need at least log2(n!) comparisons to distinguish between them, and log2(n!) is O(n log n).
+This is provable using a decision tree argument: with n! possible permutations of n elements, at least log2(n!) comparisons are needed to distinguish between them, and log2(n!) is O(n log n).

 Counting Sort sidesteps this lower bound because it never compares elements.
 It uses the values themselves as indices into an array, extracting ordering information from the values rather than from pairwise comparisons.
 This is why the time complexity depends on both n (number of elements) and k (range of values) rather than just n.